NcStudios/NcTools/README.md

 ```

 ## nc-convert Overview
-Importing with `NcAsset` requires files in .nca format. `nc-convert` can be used
-to generate files in this format from input files of various types, such as .wav,
+`nc-convert` is used to convert various file types to the .nca format, which is
-.png, .fbx, and so on.
-An example of building a single .nca:
+required by `NcAsset`.
+Here's an example of converting a single file to an .nca:
 ```
 > nc-convert -t mesh -s path/to/input.fbx -n myMesh -o outDir
 ```